Arrival and check-in

 During the procedure, family members can watch television and keep up-to-date on the patient’s progress using our patient tracking system or with the help of a family liaison.
 The patient tracking system allows families to stay updated with real-time information on the child’s progress through surgery and recovery on a monitor in the lobby.
 Family liaisons help families stay informed by communicating with staff on behalf of the family and providing resources like directions to local amenities and much more.
 The liaisons are an invaluable resource in helping families feel more comfortable and less anxious about the entire surgery process.

 Many procedures can take hours and during that time, guardians may want to take a well-deserved break and get something to eat or drink in the cafeteria.
 Before leaving the Tidwell Procedure Center, legal guardians should let the front desk or the family liaison know so that we may provide a pager in the case we need to be in contact during the procedure.

 After the surgery is completed, the patient’s surgeon will speak with the child’s caregivers in the Tidwell Procedure Center lobby.
-It may take an additional 20 to 30 minutes before the child reaches the recovery room (PACU).
+It may take an additional 20 to 30 minutes before the child reaches the recovery room, the Glass Slipper Guild Post Anesthesia Care Unit (PACU).
 During this time, the anesthesiologist begins the process of waking the child up from anesthesia, the child is moved from the operating room table to a bed, and is taken to the PACU and stabilized.